 Magnesium silcate - trisilicate (talc), starch, and cellulose, are used as fillers in drug manufacturing.

-Talc particles can reach small pulmonary arterioles and capillaries which cn then lead to a foreign body giant cell granulomatous reaction occurs.
-This can be followed by confluence of granulomas (talc granulomatosis) and subsequent fibrosis and lung architectural distortion
+Talc particles can reach small pulmonary arterioles and capillaries which can then lead to a foreign body giant cell granulomatous reaction.
+This can be followed by confluence of granulomas (talc granulomatosis) and subsequent fibrosis and lung architectural distortion.

 The fibrosis and architectural distortion may have an upper lobe predilection.